-- 1. The Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
+The Quarterly Report on Form 10-Q of the Company for the quarter ended March 31, 2009 (the "Report") fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934 (15 U.S.C.
+78m); and

-By: /s/ William George
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-William George
+By: /s/ WILLIAM GEORGE

-Executive Vic ce President and Chief Financial Officer
+William George Executive Vice President and Chief Financial Officer

-^{} A signed original of this written statement required by Section 906 has been provided to Comfort Systems USA, Inc. and will be retained by Comfort Systems USA, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.
+\ A signed original of this written statement required by Section 906 has been provided to the Company and will be retained by the Company and furnished to the Securities and Exchange Commission or its staff upon request.